Pure Storage: The Best House In The Worst Street?

 There have been no new independent storage vendors since NetApp (NASDAQ:NTAP) was founded in 1992.
 Now NTAP has $5b in revenue and is profitable.
-Most new IPO's have either been gobbled up or are out of business.
-Check this out, it's a chart of Violin Memory (NYSE:VMEM), I'm sure EMC has post it notes valued more than VMEM's Market Cap.
-Fusion IO, was acquired by SanDisk (SNDK) and Nimble Storage (NYSE:NMBL) shares are in single digits, its IPO price was $21.
+Most new IPOs have either been gobbled up or are out of business.
+Check this out, it's a chart of Violin Memory (NYSE:VMEM).
+I'm sure EMC has post-it notes valued more than VMEM's market cap.
+Fusion-io was acquired by SanDisk and Nimble Storage's (NYSE:NMBL) shares are in single digits; its IPO price was $21.

 There are many people betting against Pure Storage (NYSE:PSTG).
 The odds are against PSTG.
 The short interest is around 40% of float, which is very high.